isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-09-01-post-unravelling-the-mystery-of-ubins-german-girl-shrine.md

 Chia also said that the shrine had become popular with gamblers by the time he was visiting it as a boy in the 1930s.
 Nearly a century later, this practice has not diminished as the shrine is still regularly visited by punters seeking luck in the 4D lottery (where people place a wager on a four-digit number that is matched against winning numbers).

-#### **Ants and Termites **
+#### **Ants and Termites**

 If the shrine had indeed been built over a grave, who could have been buried there?
 The following accounts offer some clues.

 In 1990, Chia told the *Lianhe Wanbao* newspaper that when plantation workers found the German girl’s body, she looked like a dead ant.[^17] In a subsequent 1993 magazine article, he said the body was “covered with ants” so the workers “threw soil over the remains”.[^18]  Ah Cheng the assistant caretaker related in a 2017 interview that when the girl was discovered, she was “covered by a lot of ants and mud and was in a human body shape”.[^19]

 In another version of the story related by Ong Siew Fong, another long-term resident on the island and caretaker of the Wei Tuo Fa Gong Temple, the girl did not fall to her death but hid in a cave or outcrop at the top of the hill.
-When the villagers went to look for her, they discovered that “termites had made a tomb for her” and decided not to disturb the mound, a point that Chia also made in a 2003 interview.20  (Termites are known as white ants in Chinese.)
+When the villagers went to look for her, they discovered that “termites had made a tomb for her” and decided not to disturb the mound, a point that Chia also made in a 2003 interview.[^20] (Termites are known as white ants in Chinese.)

+In this region, it is not uncommon for termite mounds to become the site of *datuk keramat*, with devotees worshipping the spirit in the mound after having good luck with lottery numbers.
+It is believed that the mounds of red and black ants bring bad luck, while those with white ants, or termites, bring good luck.
+These colours also correspond to the *datuk* spirits who reside in the mounds.[^21]

+This last point offers a possible origin for the German girl in the termite mound on the hill.
+The white *datuk* spirit of this shrine, gendered female due to the shape of the mound, became a “white” girl, her backstory embellished as a means of explaining how she came to rest in the ground on Ubin.

+What can be said with certainty is that when the mound was subsequently excavated, no skeleton of a teenage girl or otherwise was found.

+#### **Quarries and Urns**

+In the 1920s, the Ong Lye Sua granite hill was bought by entrepreneur Wee Cheng Soon, who established quarrying works there.
+After Wee died in the late 1940s, the land was sold to the New Asia Granite Company; two decades later, it was acquired by Aik Hwa Granite.

+Aerial photographs show that Ong Lye Sua was almost completely levelled by 1969.
+Within a few years, Aik Hwa would remove the land on which the shrine was located and agree to move it to a new home.
+Unfortunately, there is no record of this event in Aik Hwa’s company archives.
+While the exact date is not known, Chia suggested 1974, which seems plausible.

+Aik Hwa built a clapboard hut near the sea and painted it yellow – the traditional colour of *datuk kong* shrines, reflecting their Malay roots – and hired a Taoist priest to conduct rites.
+Ong Siew Fong recalled that it was this priest who labelled the spirit as a “datuk maiden” (拿督姑娘) to denote its female gender.

+He also named it Yatikakak.
+Yati, a Malay name with Sanskrit roots, is also one of the holy names of the Hindu goddess Durga, the protective mother, while *kakak*, which means “elder sister” in Malay, is an honorific for older women.

+Aik Hwa also hired workers to exhume the mound of the original shrine.
+In the 1987 新明日报 (*Xin Ming Ri Bao*) article, Chia said they found a metal cross and some coins.
+However, in his 2004 oral history interview, Chia said the man employed to dig up the grave “refused to say anything”, that he “talked nonsense” and did not “believe in facts”.
+When the mound was opened, a “shape of a person” could still be seen, but aside from a few strands of hair, nothing else was found.
+Her bones, he repeated three times, had “become ash”.

+Chin Tiong Hock, nicknamed “Bala”, had helped with the exhumation.
+His wife, Ong Siew Fong, recalled that the men found some “finger bones”,[^22]  although these could possibly have been chicken bones from prior offerings.
+They also found a one-cent coin from British North Borneo dated 1890.[^23]

+The hair, cross and other coins were placed in an urn on the altar of the new shrine  – or maybe not.
+In one interview, Chia claimed that the cross was taken by the men Aik Hwa Granite had hired to dig the grave.
+In 1990, Chia peered inside the urn “to verify that the hair and iron cross were there”, and he was shocked to find it empty.
+He later offered an implausible tale that the original urn had in fact been stolen and replaced with an exact replica, a story that has now become a part of the German girl lore.

+Likely, though, the urn – a symbolic vessel to hold the *datuk* spirit – was probably always empty.
+A study of temporary shrines that have displaced older *datuk keramat* on construction sites in Malaysia points out that empty “Chinese-style urns, believed to embody the keramat spirit”, are commonly placed on the altar by Chinese companies that own the construction sites.[^24]

+In the late 1980s, Pulau Ubin underwent a transformation as quarrying operations wound down and thousands of workers departed.
+Within a decade, only a few hundred villagers would remain; by the late 1990s, the little German girl shrine was nearly forgotten.
+It was not mentioned in a 1998 survey of recreational use of the island that included religious and historical sites.[^25]  A visitor in 1998 found it sorely neglected.[^26]  The old caretaker had passed away and no one was looking after the shrine.

+That situation was about to change dramatically.

+#### **Haunted Barbie**

+In 2000, the story of the German girl appeared in the coffee-table book *Pulau Ubin: Ours to Treasure*, written by nature enthusiast Chua Ee Kiam.[^27] The tale prompted film student Ho Choon Hiong to shoot a 17-minute documentary about the shrine (prominently featuring Chia).
+The documentary was shown at the 2001 Singapore International Film Festival, inspiring dramatist Lim Jen Erh to write *Moving Gods*, a play staged by The Theatre Practice in 2003.
+Ho directed and produced the play as a telemovie of the same name, which was broadcast on television in 2004.

+The shrine was also featured in an episode of the *Site and Sound* documentary television series in 2004, hosted by anthropologist and architectural historian Julian Davison.[^28] The following year, it was discussed in Jonathan Lim’s *Between Gods and Ghosts* (2005), a book about Singaporean folklore.[^29]

+In his 2006 book, *Final Notes from a Great Island*, popular author Neil Humphreys wrote about a red and yellow sign in English, German and Chinese on Ubin that pointed to the direction of the “German Girl shrine”.
+Humphreys had taken the information of the shrine from a 2003 Straits Times article he found tacked to the wall of the shrine.
+(The story was written by ethnomusicologist Tan Shzr Ee, who had composed the soundtrack for the *Moving Gods* telemovie).[^30]